||Director of Dining Services

 • We offer a large variety of nutrient dense fruits and vegetables, including dark greens, orange starchy vegetables and legumes.

-• Students will now be required to select at least 1/2 cup of fruit or vegetable for their meal to be considered a complete meal or will be charged individual item prices.
+• Students are required to select at least 1/2 cup of fruit or vegetable for their meal to be considered a complete meal or will be charged ala carte prices.

-• We already offer a variety of whole grains like our proprietary whole-grain pizza crust-
+• We already offer a variety of whole grains like our proprietary whole-grain pizza crust, rolls, muffins, pancakes, waffles and whole-grain/reduced sugar cereals.

-• Its important to limit unhealthy fats such as saturated and trans fat because eating too many can lead to heart disease and high cholesterol, as well as other chronic diseases.
+• It is important to limit unhealthy fats such as saturated and trans fat because eating too many can lead to heart disease and high cholesterol, as well as other chronic diseases.

 Menus by Age Groups